Model Context Protocol (MCP) Quick Start Guide

 ### Prompt

 MCP also provides us with a feature to generate Prompt templates.
-It is very simple to use; just decorate it with the `prompt` decorator, as shown in the code below:
+It is very easy to use; you just need to decorate it with the `prompt` decorator, as shown in the code below:

 ```python